Nebivolol

 Indication

-• For the treatment of hypertension, to lower blood pressure.
+• Indicated for the treatment of hypertension, to lower blood pressure.
 Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.

 Summary

-• Nebivolol (Bystolic) is indicated for the treatment of hypertension, with its primary function being to lower blood pressure and reduce the risk of fatal and nonfatal cardiovascular events such as strokes and myocardial infarctions.
+• Bystolic (nebivolol) is indicated for the treatment of hypertension, to lower blood pressure.
+Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.